 Anna Olivero-Agney, Adult School Director, was born and raised in Asti, Italy.
 She has been teaching Italian and foreign languages in college and adult education since 2002 within various settings, including the University of Minnesota, St. Olaf College, Carroll University, and the Italian Institute of Culture in Chicago.
-From 2013 to 2017 she held the position of Language Assessment Specialist at the Language Center of the College of Liberal Arts, University of Minnesota.
+From 2013 to 2017 she held the position of Language Assessment Specialist at the Language Center of the College of Liberal Arts, UMN.
 She holds a degree in Modern Foreign Languages and Literatures from the University of Torino, Italy, and an M.A. in Curriculum and Instruction, Second Language Education, from the University of Minnesota.
 In her classes, she focuses on presenting various cultural aspects of current Italy.

 Cristina Cocchi was born and raised in Modena, Italy, and moved to Minnesota in 2003.
 She holds a university degree in Modern Foreign Languages and Literatures, from the University of Bologna, Italy, and an M.A. in Curriculum and Instruction (Second Language Education) from the University of Minnesota, Twin Cities.
 She has 25+ years of Italian teaching experience in a variety of settings, including university and adult education.
 She always strives for innovative and enjoyable ways to help people better learn the Italian language and culture.